Day Zero: The Series

 Day Zero: The Series is a post-apocalyptic web series and television series created and developed by filmmaker/actor Cal Nguyen.
 It first appeared in 2011 on the web series site blip.tv, then aired on Tuff TV and other web platforms.

 Studio change

 Around November 10, 2017, the studio responsible for the series all the way through season 2 and during production of season 3, was changed from Fofanugget Productions to Altare Productions, with no other changes to content or intellectual property copyright, other than a new logo.

 Plot

 During the 22nd Century, science and technology had advanced beyond ethical bounds, so most of mankind reversed course.
-Eventually, global dictatorships violated the United Nation's Bioethics Treaty, secretly stockpiling arms.
+Eventually, global dictatorships violated the United Nations' Bioethics Treaty, secretly stockpiling arms.
 As a result, an oblivious America was attacked.
 Retaliation with augmented nuclear weaponry had unforeseen effects, affecting most survivors in the Western Hemisphere and altering the rest.
 Those infected became ravenous beasts, feeding off the remaining population.
 But pockets of humanity remain...